nolanlawson/DemoXwalkSnapshotBug/README.md

-Demo Crosswalk transparency bug
+Demo Crosswalk snapshot bug
 -------

-Demo test case for [XWALK-3308](https://crosswalk-project.org/jira/browse/XWALK-3308).
+Demo test case for a Crosswalk bug causing us to be unable to take snapshots.

 This app has three flavors: